-Where Should I Be Screened?
+Where Should I Go To Be Screened?

 We recommend getting screened at a center that:

 - Complies with standards based on best published practices for controlling screening quality, radiation dose and diagnostic procedures.
-We strongly recommend the protocol developed by NCCN but at minimum, the NLST protocol is acceptable.

 - Reports results to those screened and their primary care doctors and transmit requested copies in a timely manner.

 - Has received or intends to receive designation as a lung cancer screening program through the American College of Radiology.